Tagaca19e/snapseeker/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Development Variables

+Please visit this [link](https://discord.com/channels/1012749081694699661/1074216424962261052) to add the development variables needed to run the app locally.

+Note: Only contributors are currently allowed to view these variables.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: